United States Information Agency: Stated mission

 During the Cold War, some American officials believed that a propaganda program was essential to convey the United States and its culture and politics to the world, and to offset negative Soviet propaganda against the US.
 With heightened fears about the influence of communism, some Americans believed that the films produced by the Hollywood movie industry, when critical of American society, damaged its image in other countries.
 The USIA "exist[ed] as much to provide a view of the world to the United States as it [did] to give the world a view of America".
-Films produced by the USIA could by law not be screened publicly within the United States.
+Films produced by the USIA could by law not be screened publicly within the United States due to the Smith–Mundt Act.
 This restriction also meant that Americans could not view the material even for study at the National Archives.

 Within the US, the USIA was intended to assure Americans that "[t]he United States was working for a better world".
 Abroad, the USIA tried to preserve a positive image of the U.S. regardless of negative depictions from communist propaganda.
 One notable example was Project Pedro.
-This secretly funded project created newsreels in Mexico during the 1950s that portrayed Communism unfavorably and the United States positively.
+This secretly funded project created newsreels in Mexico during the 1950s that portrayed communism unfavorably and the United States positively.
 Articles reflecting the views promoted by the USIA were frequently published under fictitious bylines, such as "Guy Sims Fitch".

+Another project, this one aimed at Middle Eastern audiences, is “Tales from the Hoja.”
+It consists of 23 films, most of which featured marionettes made by puppeteer Mary Chase.
+Made between 1953 and 1958, most of the films tell variations of Hodja fables with pro-United States and anti-communist messages.
+For example, one film tells the story of the blind men and the elephant.
+The films were made available to the public through the National Archives in 2019.